The Baby Blessing

 Do I Need To Be A Lighthouse Member Or A Christian To Participate In The Baby Blessing?

-No. Again, we’re blessing the baby, celebrating the new life and thanking God for His wonderful gift.
+Yes!
+Again, we’re blessing the baby, celebrating the new life, and thanking God for His wonderful gift.

 The process of giving birth is an awesome act of participating in God’s creative work.

 However, only a Christian following God can lead and raise a child in the nurturing and admonishing of the Lord.

 Can A Child Born To Unwed Parents Participate In The Baby Blessing?